morales-francisco/Dashboards/Kickstarter/Data/README.md

-The data set was split into two parts, as it exceeded the established limit of 25MB.
+The data set was split into two parts, because it exceeded the established limit of 25MB.